- Course Modality Definitions

 What if the class I'm trying to enroll in is closed/full?

 Enrollment limits ensure quality for students in light of factors like classroom size, subject matter, and modality.
 Therefore, students may not enroll in courses whose enrollment limit has already been reached.
-Appeals must be directed to the field chair or program head who oversees the course in question.

 What if two or more of the classes I want to take overlap (time conflict)?

 You may be allowed to take multiple conflicting courses with the approval of any professor with whom you would potentially lose class time.
 This means you are responsible for proposing an attendance plan to your professors.
 Once Academic Records has received approval from the relevant faculty, we will enroll you in the conflicting course(s).

 Important!
 If you do not forward the necessary permissions to email@example.com before your pre-registration window, there is a greater risk of being prevented from enrolling due to the class filling up.
 Also, if you forward permissions to AR more than one week before your appointment, you may be asked to send them again later.